About MathMods

 » Modelling and simulation of complex systems (UHH, Germany)

-» Mathematical modelling applications to finance (UCA, France)
+» Mathematical modelling applications to finance (UniCA, France)

 4Semester 4: Thesis at UHH / UAQ / UCA